 When are sports drinks appropriate for hydration?

-These essential electrolytes will increase or decrease based on our water consumption.
+Electrolytes increase or decrease based on our water consumption.
 So when we sweat, we lose them.
 When we are dehydrated, we’ve lost them.
+Sports drinks like Gatorade replenish electrolytes, but they come at a cost: added coloring, high sugar or high artificial sugar, and preservatives.

 How To Rehydrate